Cervical Cancer: Frequently Asked Questions

 Limit the number of sexual partners.

-A: The Pap test is a very simple and important test.
-The doctor uses the Pap test to see if there are any changes in the cervix.
-The best time for a woman to have a Pap test is 10 to 20 days after her period.
-A Pap test can be done in a doctor's office or a health clinic.
-The doctor or nurse practitioner uses a tool called a speculum to hold the vagina open to see the upper part of the vagina and the cervix.
+The Pap test is a very simple and important test.
+The healthcare provider uses the Pap test to see if there are any changes in the cervix.
+The best time for a woman to have a Pap test is at least 5 days after her period.
+A Pap test can be done in a healthcare provider's office or a health clinic.
+The healthcare provider or nurse practitioner uses a tool called a speculum to hold the vagina open to see the upper part of the vagina and the cervix.
 Then, a small brush is used to get some cells from the cervix and vagina.
 These cells are placed on a glass slide or in a solution and sent to a laboratory to be looked at under a microscope to check for abnormal cells.

-A: The health care provider asks questions about the woman's medical history and family history.
-The health care provider will also do a pelvic exam and Pap test (with or without an HPV test).
+The healthcare provider asks questions about the woman's medical history and family history.
+The healthcare provider will also do a pelvic exam and Pap test (with or without an HPV test).
 If something suspicious is found, other tests can help determine if the woman has cervical cancer.
 It is very important to know the extent of the cancer — how deeply it has invaded tissues.
 The treatment can be quite different depending on whether or not the cancer has already spread.

 One or more of these tests may be ordered to help make a diagnosis:

 Depending on the extent or location of the cancer, the biopsy may be done in a variety of ways.

 Should everyone get a second opinion?

 Many people with cancer get a second opinion from another healthcare provider.
 There are many reasons to get a second opinion.
 Here are some of those reasons:

 Being diagnosed with a rare type of cancer

 Having several options for how to treat the cancer